kevingstewart/f5_sslo_telemetry/observability-tools/loki-graphite-grafana/README.md

 3. **Install and configure F5 Telemetry Streaming** (stats publisher)<br />
-Use the included **f5-ts-install.sh** Bash script to remotely install the latest F5 Telemetry Streaming package.
+Use the included **install-f5-ts.sh** Bash script to remotely install the latest F5 Telemetry Streaming package.
 This will download the latest RPM from the Github repository, upload the RPM to the BIG-IP, and then initiate package installation.
 Edit the script and update the "CREDS" field with the correct BIG-IP user:pass information.
 Then run the script, providing the IP of the BIG-IP as an argument.
 Example:
     ```
-    chmod +x f5-ts-install.sh
+    chmod +x install-f5-ts.sh
-    ./f5-ts-install.sh 172.16.1.83
+    ./install-f5-ts.sh 172.16.1.83
     ```

     Now edit the included **config-f5-ts.json** file and change the StatsdConsumer host entry to point to the IP of the observability server running Graphite/Statsd.
-Use the included **f5-ts-config.sh** Bash script to push this configuration to the BIG-IP.
+Use the included **install-ts-config.sh** Bash script to push this configuration to the BIG-IP.
 Edit the Bash script to update the "CREDS" field with the correct BIG-IP user:pass information.
 Then run the script, providing the IP of the BIG-IP, and the path to the config file as arguments.
 Example:
     ```
-    chmod +x f5-ts-config.sh
+    chmod +x install-ts-config.sh
-    ./f5-ts-config.sh 172.16.1.83 config-f5-ts.json
+    ./install-ts-config.sh 172.16.1.83 config-f5-ts.json
     ```